jerickjoe111/launch-school/RB130/01_blocks/TWGR_notes.md

 ## Ingredients of iteration:

-When you call a method on an object, control is passed to the body of the method (a different scope): and when the methiod has finished executing, control returns to the point right after the point where the method call took place.
+When you call a method on an object, control is passed to the body of the method (a different scope): and when the method has finished executing, control returns to the point right after the point where the method call took place.

 ## Iterator: